f5devcentral/f5-agility-labs-analytics/docs/class3/lab3/lab3.rst

    .. image:: ./200response.jpg

-.. note:: By sending this GET request to ``https://10.1.1.9/mgmt/shared/appsvcs/declare`` with the correct credentials and current body we've built an application declaratively via AS3.
+.. note:: By sending this POST request to ``https://10.1.1.9/mgmt/shared/appsvcs/declare`` with the correct credentials and current body we've built an application declaratively via AS3.

 .. note:: To learn more about AS3, visit https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/